Mayitzin/CSVPlotter/README.md

 It is mainly intended to be a tool to represent the data of **inertial sensors**, and their derived computations (position, velocity, orientation, etc.)

-The testing data is the [RepoIMU](http://zgwisk.aei.polsl.pl/index.php/en/research/projects/61-repoimu) of the Informatics Institute of the Polytechnic of Silesia.

 ## Features

 - Implementation with [Qt5](https://www.qt.io/).